-Understanding how exactly the minds of sociopaths work, we can find how to take our power from them!
-But before we get into the signs of a sociopath, letโ€™s understand what exactly sociopathy is.
+Understanding how exactly the minds of sociopaths work can help you find out how to take your power from them!
+But before we get into the traits of a sociopath, let’s understand what exactly sociopathy is.

 What Is Sociopathy?

-It refers to anti-social behaviors or suffering from a mental condition known as an antisocial personality disorder where a person has persistent difficulty following appropriate norms of society.
+It refers to anti-social behaviors or suffering from a mental condition known as an antisocial personality disorder, where a person has persistent difficulty following appropriate norms of society.

 Sociopaths cannot be easily identified.
 As a matter of fact, it is extremely difficult and sometimes confusing to understand who is an actual sociopath.
 So much so that, at times professionals like psychologists and psychiatrists are also fooled.